-Johann Lambert Gregor Reichsfreiherr von Babo (1725-1799), court official of the Electoral Palatinate and Bavaria, was town clerk in Mannheim and Weinheim in Baden-Württemberg.
-He was the founder of the family of Barons von Babo, which produced several important wine experts.
+The Electoral Palatinate-Bavarian court official Johann Lambert Gregor Reichsfreiherr von Babo (1725-1799) was town clerk in Mannheim and Weinheim in Baden-Württemberg.
+He was the founder of the dynasty of the Barons von Babo, which produced several important winegrowers.
 His son Lambert Joseph Leopold von Babo (1790-1862) first studied law and then chemistry.
-After attending the 1st secondary agricultural school in Moeglin a. d.
-Oder, his agricultural inclination was promoted.
-After agricultural study trips he settled down as a landowner in Weinheim.
+After attending the 1st higher agricultural training institute in Möglin a. d.
+Oder, his agricultural inclination was encouraged.
+After agricultural study trips, he settled as an estate owner in Weinheim.
 In 1832 he founded the agricultural association garden with the pomologist Johann Metzger (1789-1852).
-Here mainly seeds were bred and tested.
+Here, mainly seeds were cultivated and tested.
 As an agronomist and oenologist, he wrote some important works such as "Die Wein- und Tafeltrauben der deutschen Weinberge und Gärten" (1836 with Metzger), "Der Weinstock und seine Varietäten" (1844) with the grape varieties of the time, and "Die Hauptgrundsätze des Ackerbaus" (1851).